 2. Circular Saw

-With a circular saw, you can cross-cut or rip boards at bevels of up to 45 degrees, making it handy for carpentry jobs and fine woodworking alike!
+With a circular saw, you can cross-cut or rip boards at angles of up to 45 degrees, making it handy for carpentry jobs and fine woodworking alike!

-A straight edge is best for cutting sheet goods such as plywood, allowing the circular saw to fill the purpose of a table saw until you can get one.
+A straight edge is best for cutting goods such as plywood sheets, allowing the circular saw to fill the purpose of a table saw until you can get one.

 Therefore, you can expect to use your circular saw much less frequently when you acquire more power tools.

 3. Miter Saw

-When you need to make a fancier cut than is possible with a circular saw, a miter saw is the tool you need.
+When you need to make a fancier cut than is possible with a circular saw, a miter saw is a tool you need.

 Beginners may benefit from choosing one of the many models with preset detents at 0 degrees, 15 degrees, 22.5 degrees, 30 degrees, and 45 degrees in either direction to make lining up common cuts easier.

 4. Table Saw

 This one tool can rip, cross-cut, miter-cut, square, rabbet, dado, and add shapes to the end of your wood stock, making it the most frequently used tool in most woodworking shops.

 When shopping for a table saw, look for a miter gauge you are comfortable using and a dust collection system that keeps sawdust out of your way.

 5. Jig Saw

-It doesn’t have the power or accuracy of the similar band saw, but its superior portability more than compensates for this drawback.
+It doesn’t have the power or accuracy of a similar band saw, but its superior portability more than compensates for this drawback.

 The most important features to look for are variable speeds (so that you can slow the blade down for intricate cuts) and orbital action (so the blade has some flexibility to avoid bending and undesired slants in your cuts).

-The tools above may be supplemented by a plethora of additional machines, but they’re really all you need to start woodworking.
+The tools above may be supplemented by a plethora of additional machines, but they’re all you need to start woodworking.
 Have fun!